 Jennifer loves spending time with family and friends in both casual and more formal settings.
-They enjoy all sorts of outside activities and watching her children grow and mature into wonderful young people.
+They enjoy all sorts of outside activities and watching their children grow and mature into wonderful young people.

 Laurel R. Zuberi, FNP-C

 Laurel Zuberi has had an interest in diabetes and the management of diabetes for many years.
-She loves that there are so many ways to promote health, wellness and a long life in this area.
-The use of advancing technology in diabetes is an exciting and fascinating field and she has extensively worked with patients using insulin pumps and continuous glucose sensors for many years.
-She also enjoys working with the management and treatment of insulin resistance, thyroid issues and bone health.
+She loves that there are so many ways to promote health, wellness, and long life in this area.
+The use of advancing technology in diabetes is a fascinating field and she has extensively worked with patients using insulin pumps and continuous glucose sensors for many years.
+She also enjoys working with the management and treatment of insulin resistance, thyroid issues, and bone health.

 She was involved in medical missions with the International Medical Relief Program.
 She and her family have been to Indonesia and Guatemala with this program working along with providers from other countries to provide care for patients in remote villages.
 This was a rich learning experience on a more global scale.
 She looks forward to more of these experiences in the future.